 The biggest issue with this structure is that everything is stored on a centralized server.
 However, if something were to happen to that server, people could still access their versioned changes, pull files, and collaborate.
 Similar to Local Version Control, If the central database were to become corrupted, you would lose the entire history of the project except for whatever snapshots people have on their local machines.
 It is, therefore important to keep backups in order to avoid losing data.

 Two well-known examples of centralized version control systems are Microsoft Team Foundation Server (TFS) and SVN.

 If you’re using a distributed version control system, you don’t just check out the latest snapshot of files from the server.
 You also mirror the repository, which means that everyone collaborating on a project has their own complete history of the project stored locally.

 If the server becomes unavailable or dies, no worries!
 Any of the client repositories can send a copy of the project’s version to any other client or back onto the server when it becomes available.
-We just need one client that contains a correct copy, which can then be distributed easily.
+We just need one client with a correct copy, which can be distributed easily.

 Git is a prime example of a distributed version control system.

 We have tried to cover all the different types of version control systems with real-time examples.
-And also you can share what type of VCS is used in your organization. if you face any problem or any confusion in understanding then you can comment in the comment section.
+And also, you can share what type of VCS is used in your organization.
+If you face any problem or confusion in understanding, you can comment in the comment section.
 We will try to clarify within a short time.